coderly/ember-micro-addon/README.md

 # Usage

-Currently, ember-micro-addon is not supported as a global command.
-Instead, the user is required to initialize an npm package and install the addon as a dependency into that folder.
+Currently, ember-micro-addon can be used as a locally installed ember-addon, or as a locally and/or globally installed plain npm package.

+## Usage as ember addon

+Install it in a working folder

 * `mkdir working_folder`
 * `cd working_folder`
 * `npm install --save-dev ember-micro-addon

-Ȯnce these 3 steps are done, the `ember micro` command set is available.
+Once these 3 steps are done, the `ember micro:x` command set is available.
 There are several commands it supports:

 * `ember micro:component addon-name` creates a component micro-addon folder containing files listed in the previous section
 * `ember micro:library addon-name` creates a library micro-addon